vibbits/training-material/topics/data-management-plans/tutorials/prepare-collect/tutorial.md

 Go to DMPonline and open your draft data management plan created in the Introduction.

 You have now completed the module Data collection.
-You should be able to complete the following questions in the section Data collection:
+You should be able to complete the following questions:

 - Will you use existing data?
 - What data will you collect or create?